siramsay/iSO-background-attachment-fixed/README.md

-# iOS background attachement fixed
+# iOS background attachment fixed solution

 This is a fix for iOS and the `background-attachment: fixed;` issue.